 Dual Citizenship

 Whereas countries like China or India limit their Citizens, only allowing them to hold 1 Citizenship, almost all the countries in the European Union enable their nationals to hold Dual Citizenship.
-Each country’s national laws supersedes EU law in this regard, and it is always something worth investigating to see what is applicable under different situations.
-Desirable countries like Portugal, Greece, Malta, Cyprus, and Italy all allow their nationals to hold another country’s Citizenship.
+Each country’s national laws supersede EU law in this regard, and it is always something worth investigating to see what is applicable under different situations.
+Desirable countries like Portugal, Greece, Malta, and Cyprus, all allow their nationals to hold another country’s Citizenship.

 Legacy for the Future